norton-archive/docker-datomic/README.md

 See [Makefile](./Makefile) for details.

 ## Prerequisites
 - Place your Datomic credentials for downloading the software in the file 'priv/.credentials'.
+The format of the file is 'username:password' where 'username' is replaced by your registered email address and 'password' is replaced by your Datomic Download Key.
 - Place your Datomic license key in the file 'priv/.license-key'.
+The format of the file is 'license-key=...' where '...' is replaced by by your Datomic license key.

 ## Resources
 - http://www.datomic.com